n0an/MyNamesEnvironment/MainWorkflow.md

   - **checkingPrefix** It's preventing from uploading images from other category, race and gender
 - Copy images from *dirPath* to **!toUpload/** directory of simulator working directory.
 And press the **Upload** button.

-10. Move *DoneTable.xlsx* to SourceTables storage directory.
+10. Move *DoneTable.xlsx* to NamesDB storage directory.
 Rename file using template:
-- 'CategoryAliasGenderRace.xlsx' - if there's race
+- 'AreaCategoryGenderRace.xlsx' - if there's race
-- 'CategoryAliasGender.xlsx' - no race
+- 'AreaCategoryGender.xlsx' - no race

 11. Move parsed images from *dirPath* to NamesImages storage directory.